MovieNChill/RecommendationService/README.md

 # RecommendationService
-Repositories to store the notebook for the recommandation service
+Repositories for versionning the notebook for the recommandation service